kbarbounakis/most-net-client/README.md

 If you don't have a MOST Web Framework application clone [MOST Web Framework OMS Demo](https://github.com/kbarbounakis/most-web-oms-demo) application and follow the installation instructions.

-Create a new .NET Framework project and use MOST Web Framework .NET Client to communicate with your application.
+Create a new .NET Framework project and use MOST Web Framework .NET Client to communicate with this application.

 ### Authentication